-Consistent with the requirements of the SEC and the PCAOB regarding auditor independence, the Audit Committee has established a pre-approval policy and procedures for audit, audit-related and tax services that can be performed by the independent auditors without specific authorization from the Audit Committee, subject to certain restrictions.
+Consistent with the requirements of the SEC and the Public Company Accounting Oversight Board ("PCAOB") regarding auditor independence, the Audit Committee has established a pre-approval policy and procedures for audit, audit-related, tax services, and any other fees and services that can be performed by the independent auditors without specific authorization from the Audit Committee, subject to certain restrictions.
 The policy sets out the specific services pre-approved by the Audit Committee and the applicable limitations, while ensuring the independence of the independent auditors to audit the Company's financial statements is not impaired.
 The pre-approval policy does not include a delegation to management of the Audit Committee responsibilities under the Exchange Act.